wangyan921/wangyan921.github.io/_pages/about.md

 500 Dongchuan Road, 524 Information Building, Shanghai 200240 China

-<font color=LightCoral>I'm looking for self-motivated students working with me on medical image analysis, computer vision and machine learning for 2023.
+<font color=LightCoral>I'm always looking for self-motivated students working with me on medical image analysis, computer vision and machine learning.
 For prospective students, please send me an email with your CV and transcript.</font>